isotopp/isotopp.github.io/content/posts/2020-08-18-mysql-character-sets.md

 > *Note:* The character set called `latin1` in MySQL is actually `Windows CP1252`, which is a superset of `iso-8859-1`.
 See [this article](https://mysqlserverteam.com/debugging-character-set-issues-by-example/) for details.

-Unicode development started in 1991 as a 16 bit character set, and it was assumed that this is sufficient to hold all characters from all possible writing systems.
+Unicode's development started in 1991 as a 16 bit character set, and it was assumed that this is sufficient to hold all characters from all possible writing systems.
 Unicode was design as a superset of ISO-8859-1, so codepoints that exist in both character sets are identical.

-In 1996 it became clear that a set of 65536 characters was not sufficient, and Unicode 2.0 was fitted with an extension mechanism to allow more than 65536 symbols.
+In 1996, it became clear that a set of 65536 characters was not sufficient, and Unicode 2.0 was fitted with an extension mechanism to allow more than 65536 symbols.
 Again, this extension is a true superset of original Unicode.

 As of March 2020, Unicode 13.0 contains some 140k characters from 154 writing systems.
 The definition of Unicode 13.0 currently allows for 1.112064 possible characters.
 Some code points in the lower 65536 characters are reserved to encode *surrogate pairs*, basically extension characters for the original 16 bit character set, resulting in a weird number for the total possible characters.